[Updated 11/17 to reflect deprecation of Let’s Encrypt Mac OSX client.]

 If the site has an htaccess redirect from www to non-www (or vice versa) only include the non-redirected domain configuration.
 If, for example, our site is being redirected from www to non-www, only enter the non-www version of the domain.

-If you generate the certificate with both www and non-www versions of the domain included where only one is supported, the certificate will fail on verification.
+Generating the certificate with both www and non-www versions of the domain included where only one is supported will cause the certificate to fail on verification.

 - When prompted, type Y to accept having your IP address logged with the certificate request.
 (Assuming you are.
 If you aren’t, fire up your VPN and Tor and restart the process.)